bluesky-social/atproto/docs/specs/xrpc.md

 ## Specification

-FedRPC supports client-to-server and server-to-server messaging over HTTP/S. Each user has a "Personal Data Server (PDS)" which acts as their agent in the network, meaning most (if not all) of their communication is routed through their PDS.
+XRPC supports client-to-server and server-to-server messaging over HTTP/S. Each user has a "Personal Data Server (PDS)" which acts as their agent in the network, meaning most (if not all) of their communication is routed through their PDS.

 ```
 ┌────────┐            ┌────────┐
-│ Server │ ◀──FedRPC──▶ │ Server │
+│ Server │ ◀──XRPC──▶ │ Server │
 └────────┘            └────────┘
     ▲
     │
-  FedPRC
+   XRPC
     │
     ▼
 ┌────────┐